pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 }
 ```

 So we have a dependency on the `ApiComponent`.
 The `TwitterComponent` can no longer be created unless we have an instance of the `ApiComponent`.
-Now an interesting property of how component work is that this will actually end up failing if I tried to build it.
+Now an interesting property of how component work is that this will actually end up failing if we try to build it.
 And that's because in `TwitterModule` both the `Tweeter` and the `Timeline` require an instance of `TwitterApi` class. **Components do not expose any types from their modules unless you explicitly make them available**.
 So that means I have to add a method saying that the `TwitterApi` instance is going to be exposed from the `ApiComponent` and now the `TwitterComponent` can use it to create the TwitterApplication.

 ```java
 @Component(modules = NetworkModule.class)